lambdaclass/lambdaworks/examples/README.md

 let g2 = g.operate_with_self(2_u16);
 let g3 = g.operate_with_other(&g2);
 ```
 `operate_with_self` takes as argument anything that implements the `IsUnsignedInteger` trait.
 This operator represents scalar multiplication. `operate_with_other` takes as argument another point in the elliptic curve.
+When we operate this way, the $z$ coordinate in the result may be different from $1$.
+We can transform it back to affine form by using `to_affine`.